Factbox: Lawsuits over climate change proliferate across the United States

-(Reuters) - A trial in which Exxon Mobil Corp stands accused of defrauding investors out of up to $1.6 billion by hiding the true cost of climate change regulation is expected to wrap up this week.
+(Reuters) - A trial in which Exxon Mobil Corp (XOM.N) stands accused of defrauding investors out of up to $1.6 billion by hiding the true cost of climate change regulation is expected to wrap up this week.

 It is one of dozens of lawsuits in the United States brought against oil companies and local and state governments over global warming.
 The following is a summary of how this litigation is playing out across the country: